Medical Policy

 Chest physiotherapy (CPT), which is also known as percussion and postural drainage (P/PD), is traditionally seen as the standard of care of secretion clearance methods for individuals with excessive or retained lung secretions.

-IPV devices have been investigated as an alternative to standard CPT and P/PD with or without manual vibration, with most studies having been in subjects with a diagnosis of cystic fibrosis (CF).
+IPV devices have been investigated as an alternative to standard CPT and P/PD with or without manual vibration, with most studies having been in individuals with a diagnosis of cystic fibrosis (CF).
 Multiple IPV devices have been cleared by the FDA for similar indications, including the mobilization of endobronchial secretions.
 However, there is limited published data by which to establish the effectiveness of IPV as a beneficial modality for airway clearance.
-In the available studies, the numbers of subjects have been small, the study populations different, and the treatment settings different (in-hospital versus outpatient).
+In the available studies, the numbers of participants have been small, the study populations different, and the treatment settings different (in-hospital versus outpatient).
 Also, outcome measurements differed among the studies, including factors such as sputum volume, sputum viscosity, pulmonary function data or radiographic changes, depending on the study design and study population.
-The studies are inconclusive that compare IPV to different alternative airway clearance modalities, (for example, Flutter valve, and/or high frequency chest compression [HFCC] device, and/or standard CPT and P/PD).
+The studies that compare IPV to different alternative airway clearance modalities, (for example, Flutter valve, and/or high frequency chest compression [HFCC] device, and/or standard CPT and P/PD), are inconclusive.

-Lauwers and colleagues (2018) conducted a systematic review on the effect of IPV in pediatric subjects.
-The researchers included trials through January 2018 in which subjects < 18 years old suffered from a respiratory disease requiring airway clearance.
+Lauwers and colleagues (2018) conducted a systematic review on the effect of IPV in pediatric individuals.
+The researchers included trials through January 2018 in which individuals who were younger than18 years old and had a respiratory disease requiring airway clearance.
 A total of nine articles (n=277) met the inclusion criteria (four randomized controlled trials, two randomized crossover trials, one prospective cohort study, and three retrospective studies; one article contained both a randomized controlled trial and a retrospective study).
 Due to the heterogeneity of the studies, the researchers were not able to conduct a meta-analysis.
-After a qualitative synthesis, the researchers concluded that IPV appears to be a safe and effective technique for airway clearance in pediatric subjects, with the most promising results found in those with atelectasis, neurological/neuromuscular diseases, and acute bronchiolitis.
+After a qualitative synthesis, the researchers concluded that IPV appears to be a safe and effective technique for airway clearance in pediatric individuals, with the most promising results found in those with atelectasis, neurological/neuromuscular diseases, and acute bronchiolitis.
 For clinically stable cystic fibrosis, the researchers did not find enough evidence to support IPV over conventional CPT.
 Because the available research is limited and the sample sizes are small, the researchers noted that the conclusions should be interpreted with caution.
 They recommended further research.

 Hassan and colleagues (2021b) conducted a retrospective pilot study to investigate the safety and effectiveness of IPV in non-ventilated individuals in critical care.
-A total of 22 subjects who received IPV intervention were compared with 13 subjects matched for age, sex and primary diagnosis who received chest physiotherapy (CPT).
+A total of 22 participants who received IPV intervention were compared with 13 participants who received chest physiotherapy (CPT).
+The 2 cohorts were matched for age, sex and primary diagnosis.
 IPV intervention was delivered using the Hill-Rom MetaNeb System.
-Medical records were evaluated for feasibility, safety, changes in oxygen saturation, chest X-ray changes, and intensive care unit length of stay.
+Medical records were evaluated for the feasibility of IPV application, safety, changes in oxygen saturation, chest X-ray changes, and intensive care unit length of stay.
 There were no differences in intensive care unit length of stay or peripheral oxygen saturation between the IPV and CPT groups.
-In the IPV group, a greater proportion had lower radiological atelectasis scores post-intervention than in the CPT group.
+A higher percentage of individuals the IPV group had lower radiological atelectasis scores post-intervention compared to those the CPT group.
 Individuals receiving IPV had no adverse events.
 The authors concluded that IPV was feasible and safe to administer.
 They also concluded that an adequately powered randomized control trial will be needed to properly assess effectiveness outcomes.
-The main intention of the study was to look at the safety and feasibility of IPV.
-The study does not show that use of IPV is associated with improvement of patient-centered health outcomes.
+The study did not show that use of IPV is associated with improvement of patient-centered health outcomes.

-Hassan and colleagues (2021a) also reported on a systematic review of the effect of IPV on intensive care unit length of stay (ICU-LOS), the incidence of pneumonia and gas exchange in critically ill patients.
-Studies were included in the review if they examined the effectiveness of IPV in individuals aged greater than16 years receiving invasive or non-invasive ventilation or breathing spontaneously in critical care or high dependency units.
-Seven studies involving a total of 630 subjects met the eligibility criteria.
+Hassan and colleagues (2021a) also reported on a systematic review of the effect of IPV on ICU length of stay (ICU-LOS), the incidence of pneumonia, and gas exchange in critically ill patients.
+Studies were included in the review if they examined the effectiveness of IPV in individuals greater than16 years old who received invasive or non-invasive ventilation or were breathing spontaneously while being treated in critical care for acute or acute-on-chronic respiratory dysfunction.
+Seven studies involving a total of 630 participants met the eligibility criteria.
 Of these studies, four were randomized controlled trials (RCT), one used a historical control group, and two were prospective observational studies.
 IPV was delivered by Percussionaire device or Hill-Rom MetaNeb System.
-Outcomes reported were ICU-LOS, the incidence of pneumonia, changes in PaO2, the ratio of the partial pressure of arterial oxygen and fraction of inspired oxygen (PaO2/FiO2), PaCO2, and respiratory rate.
+The reported outcomes were ICU-LOS, incidence of pneumonia, changes in PaO2, ratio of the partial pressure of arterial oxygen and fraction of inspired oxygen (PaO2/FiO2), PaCO2, and respiratory rate.
 The Physiotherapy Evidence Database (PEDro) scale was used to measure the quality of all the included studies, allowing assessment of 10 different domains that affect study quality.
 Using the PEDro scale, the quality of the studies ranged from “poor” to “good.”
 Overall, the authors concluded that “the evidence to support the role of IPV in reducing ICU-LOS, improving gas exchange, and reducing respiratory rate is weak.
 The therapeutic value of IPV in airway clearance, preventing pneumonia, and treating pulmonary atelectasis requires further investigation.”

 The Cystic Fibrosis Foundation commissioned a systematic review to examine the evidence surrounding the use of airway clearance therapies (ACTs) for treating CF. Seven unique reviews and 13 additional controlled trials were deemed eligible for inclusion.
 Recommendations for use of the ACTs were made, balancing the quality of evidence and the potential harms and benefits.
 The committee determined that: